 The purpose of the Orange High School Attendance Policy is to have each student attend all classes, arriving on time and participating fully.
 Students and parents should familiarize themselves with the provision and procedures of the policy.
 It is expected that parents will support the intent of the policy and encourage students to maintain good attendance.
 Official school attendance is taken during the attendance period daily.
 Classroom attendance is taken every period.
+The district automated messenger will send a message to all families regarding absences by 10:00 AM daily as well as the afternoon.
+Students MUST be present and learning daily in school.

-Role of Students
+Role of Students and Parents

-- Know attendance standards and expectations - Accept responsibility for their attendance - Be accountable for their daily attendance by checking the Genesis Parent Portal. - Be aware of the importance of daily attendance - Be responsible for completing activities to compensate for lost learning opportunities after absences - Complete make-up work on a timely basis
+- Know attendance standards and expectations - Accept responsibility for their attendance - Be accountable for their daily attendance by checking the Genesis Parent Portal. - Be aware of the importance of daily attendance - Be responsible for completing activities to compensate for lost learning opportunities after absences - · Complete make-up work on a timely basis - Students are to be present and participating in class to receive credit.